Performance of WebAssembly runtimes in 2026

 WAVM is awkward to compare historically.
 The old available nightly collapsed to a 2022 binary for both the 2024 and 2025 slots, and that binary refused to run on this machine.
 I only kept the 2026 nightly.

 WAMR 2.1.0, the selected 2024 release, installed fine but its AOT compiler failed on these Zig-generated modules with invalid WASM stack data type.
-I kept the version in the matrix, but did not include an aggregate for it.
+I kept the version in the matrix, but didn’t include an aggregate for it.

 Baseline WebAssembly